soundpress/RulesOfNYC/docs/c35/index.rst

       (B) the candidate is required to repay public funds previously received, as described in 52 RCNY §§ 9-01 and 9-02, or the candidate has failed to pay any outstanding claim of the Board for the payment of civil penalties or the repayment of public funds against such candidate or such candidate's authorized committee or an authorized committee of such candidate from a prior covered election, provided that the candidate has received written notice of the potential payment obligation and potential ineligibility determination in advance of the certification deadline for the current covered election and an opportunity to present reasons for such candidate's eligibility for public funds to the Board;

-      (C) previous public fund payments to the candidate for the election equal the maximum permitted by the Act;
+      (C) previous public funds payments to the candidate for the election equal the maximum permitted by the Act;

       (D) the candidate fails to demonstrate compliance with § 12-110 of the Code, as required pursuant to § 3-703(1)(m) of the Code and 52 RCNY § 3-05;